 Bombus pratorum

 Early bumblebees are small with bright lemon-yellow bands across the body and an orange tail.
+The Early Bumblebee is one of the first to emerge in the spring.
 These bees begin their colony cycle in February, earlier than most other species – hence its name.

 They like to build their nests in old burrows and cavities.
-Early bumblebees are vital pollinators of berries and soft fruits, like raspberries and blackberries.
+Early bumblebees are vital pollinators of raspberries and blackberries.

 Common carder bumblebees are fluffy and, unlike most other UK species, the only all-brown bumblebee with no white tail.
 Emerging early in spring, they feed on flowers – like bluebell, clover, knapweed, scabious, comfrey, and dandelion – from March to November.

-You might find a common carder anywhere from meadows, pastures, fields, gardens, parks, and forests to ditches, embankments, and roads.
+You might find a common carder in meadows, parks and woodland edges.

 3. Buff-tailed bumblebee